 We are not currently recruiting Survey Interviewers, however we regularly do.

-For further information or to have your contact details added to the expressions of interest list, please visit:
+For further information or to have your contact details added to the expressions of interest list, please visit our Survey Interviewers page.

 A video describing the work of survey interviewers can be viewed below:

 If you have received a letter asking you to take part in a survey, thank you for taking the time to visit our website.

 During the current restrictions imposed on the public and in order to protect staff and the wider population our office staff are working remotely from home using mobile phones.
 The table below illustrates the surveys we currently have active.
 If you have received a letter to inform you that your address has been selected to take part in one of these surveys you will be asked to contact one of the numbers within the table, some surveys have several contact numbers due to the number of addresses selected to take part in that survey.

 |Continuous Household Survey||2890255111|